 Hi there Aunt Vadge,

-Since then, I have been dealing with constant white/clear discharge.
-No itch, no smell.
-But constant, where I change my underwear 3-4 x/day.
-STD and other gyn cultures are all normal/negative.
+Since then I’ve had constant white/clear discharge — no itch, no smell, but so constant I change my underwear 3–4 times a day.
+STD and gyn cultures are all normal.
 My last vaginal microbiome test showed 98% Lactobacillus crispatus.

 Help!